How to Socialize a Puppy

 Understanding How Puppies Develop

-Puppies go through primary socialization during the first three to seven weeks with the puppy’s littermates, where they learn the ins and outs of being a dog — like bite inhibition — from their mother and siblings.
-How they interact with humans during this period is important too.
-Puppies that regularly interact and are handled during the first seven weeks will grow to be more stable, handle stress better, be more curious, and learn faster than other pups.
+Puppies go through primary socialization during the first three to seven weeks with the puppy’s littermates, where they learn the ins and outs of being a dog — such as bite inhibition — from their mother and siblings.
+How they interact with humans during this period is important, too.
+Puppies who regularly interact and are handled during the first seven weeks will grow to be more stable, handle stress better, be more curious, and learn faster than other pups.

-Because most puppies (but not all) remain with their mother and littermates for seven weeks (a whole other topic), this means that new pet parents have just four weeks to make sure their puppy has ample opportunities to learn that there are many sorts of people and types of dogs in this world.
+Because most puppies (but not all) remain with their mother and littermates for seven weeks, this means that new pet parents have just four weeks to make sure their puppy has ample opportunities to learn that there are many sorts of people and types of dogs in this world.